slexisvn/query_engine/docs/04-execution/30-push-based-pipelines.md

 So the `LIMIT` cannot stop the scan by not asking.
 It has to reach back and interrupt it.
 Understanding why is the whole of this chapter, and every other chapter in Part 4 depends on it.

+## Follow one batch

+Consider a scan batch `[5, 20, 30]`, a filter `value > 10`, and a final ascending sort.
+The scan pushes three values into the filter.
+The filter passes the visible values `[20, 30]` to the sort, which stores them.
+When the scan reaches end of input, `finalize` travels through the filter to the sort.
+Only then can a full sort emit its result.
+With another scan batch still to come, even a small value such as 1 could change the first output row.
+This is a hand-worked dataflow trace; pipeline ids in an actual plan are separate bookkeeping.

 ## Push, not pull

 The familiar way to build an execution engine is the **iterator model**, sometimes called Volcano: every operator has a `next()` method, the root calls `next()`, and each operator calls `next()` on its child to get the row it needs.
 Data is *pulled* up the tree.